SodaStream: 2010 NASDAQ IPO

-Sales
+Marketing & Sales

 Some 20% of households in Sweden owned SodaStream machines as of 2010.
 In January 2011, the company marked the sale of its millionth soda maker in the country.
 Europe accounts for 45% of SodaStream's sales.

-Since May 2012, SodaStream has been sold in over 2,900 Walmart locations in the United States.
-In June equity research firm Monness Crespi Hardt & Co. stated that SodaStream's machines were selling out at Walmart.
+By May 2012, SodaStream was being sold in over 2,900 Walmart locations in the United States.
 SodaStream's U.S. sales grew from US$4.4 million in 2007 to $40 million in 2011.
-Despite record sales, profit margins are declining.
-SodaStream's estimated 2013 net income ($41.5 million on an annual revenue of $562 million in 2013, compared to 2012's $43.86 million of net income on $436.32 million of revenue) fell short of targets and investor expectations.
-Sodastream also sells its product at most Bed Bath & Beyond stores.
+Despite record sales, profit margins are declining and in 2013 fell short of targets and investor expectations.
+Sodastream also sold its product in some Bed Bath & Beyond stores.

-Marketing
+Since its acquisition in 2018, SodaStream's sales and reporting have been folded into PepsiCo's corporate reporting.

 In its marketing, the company focuses on environmental attractiveness of using tap water and returnable gas cylinders.
 SodaStream has been involved in environmental projects, including waste reduction, beach cleanup and reforestation.